yarlson/lnk/README.md

 Why bother with Lnk instead of plain old Git or other dotfile managers?
 Unlike traditional methods, Lnk automates the boring parts: safely relocating files, handling host-specific setups, and even running your custom bootstrap scripts automatically.
 This means fewer manual steps and less chance of accidentally overwriting something important.

-With Lnk, your dotfiles setup stays organized and effortlessly portable, letting you spend more time doing real work—not wrestling with configuration files.
+With Lnk, your dotfiles setup stays organized and effortlessly portable, letting you spend more time doing real work, not wrestling with configuration files.

 ```bash